Climate Change Doesn't Recognize City Boundaries

-By Raksha Vasudevan, Associate, Sustainability Programs, National League of Cities
+By Raksha Vasudevan, Senior Associate, Sustainability Program, National League of Cities

 Drive just thirty miles west of Pinecrest, Florida – a beautiful, cozy village neighboring Miami – and you are engulfed in a dramatically different landscape.
 You look around, taking in the dense, semi-tropical air and the mysteriousness of a river that slowly meanders through the saw grass, a river home to alligators and crocodiles, water lilies, mangroves and mosquitoes.

 Thirty miles and you’ve arrived at the Everglades, the third-largest national park in the mainland United States.
 The Everglades is the largest subtropical wetland ecosystem in North America, home to roughly 350 species of birds, 300 species of fish, 40 species of mammal, and 21 federally threatened or endangered species.

 Last Thursday, as part of our Energy, Environment, and Natural Resources Committee meeting focused on climate change adaptation, we had the opportunity to do an airboat tour of the Everglades.
 On the bus ride over from Pinecrest, experts from the Everglades Foundation told us stories of the land and the surrounding communities, stories that really drove home the fact that the fate of urban, man-made spaces is much more closely tied to the fate of nature than we think.

 Once stretching over 3 million acres in Southern Florida, today the Everglades is confined to roughly 1.3 million acres, with a majority of it designated as a wilderness area to prevent any further alteration of the natural landscape.
 In the last century, as a result of growing population and increasing development pressure, the natural water flow has been diverted into 1,800 miles of canals and endless dams.

 How does any of this affect cities in South Florida?